Struct sp_tracing::Level [−][src]

 verbose diagnostics may be desired.
 For example, when running in

--level traces may be enabled by default.
+development, DEBUG-level traces may be enabled by default.
 When running in

--level and lower traces might be enabled.
+production, only INFO-level and lower traces might be enabled.
 Libraries

-may include very verbose diagnostics at the DEBUG
+may include very verbose diagnostics at the DEBUG and/or TRACE levels.

 Applications using those libraries typically chose to ignore those traces.
 However, when